LrWm3/kubernetes-prod-research/README.md

 Does seem like databases need to be captured in this type of environment though, since function operations will want to work off of a database.
 Reinventing 'request-response' is definitely a mistake, however if the DAG can support request response, then things start to make a bit more sense I think.

+Check out the [Roadmap for fisson-workflows](https://github.com/fission/fission-workflows/blob/master/Docs/roadmap.md) to really get excited.
+Unfortunately, the excitement is soon tapered by the [github pulse](https://github.com/fission/fission-workflows/pulse) for the project

 ### Fission Final Thoughts

 Coolest so far, love the `fission-workflows` idea.
 If it makes room for Request Response & database operations, it would be a full platform for `faas`.
 Database writes can be done through kafka, but RR probably shouldn't be.